rest-for-physics/framework/CONTRIBUTING.md

 ```

 It is important to know that, up to now, these changes took place only on your `local machine`, and in order
-to push (or upload) these changes to the repository we must do `git push`.
+to `push` (or upload) these changes to the repository we must do `git push`.

 ```
 git push
 ```

-Note: This action may fail in case your local branch is not synchronized with the remote branch, or in
+Note: This action may fail in case your local branch is not synchronized with the `remote branch`, or in
-other words, the repository contains new commits that you have not pulled (downloaded) to your local copy.
+other words, the repository contains new commits that you have not pulled (downloaded) to your `local copy`.

 In that case you will need to update your local copy using `git pull`.